 Your information will enable us to keep you informed of and to supply our products and/ or services.
 By registering on the website, you also agree that we may contact you as necessary.
 We may use the information we obtain about you as follows:

-- To comply with our legal and regulatory obligations (e.g. record-keeping requirements, conducting AML and KYC checks, at application and periodically thereafter, and to determine your appropriateness to investment).
+- To comply with our legal and regulatory obligations (e.g. record-keeping requirements).

-- To provide information on important changes, or developments to, as applicable, the website, our products and services and business).
+- To provide information about important changes, or developments to, as applicable, the website, our products and services and business.

 - To operate and improve our products, services and business.